Added versatility as use of RSH heavy-duty seals is extended

 Impact of anchorage design on seal umbrella effect

 Additionally, too much pressure at the anchorage point leads to seal deformation and causes an umbrella effect.
 An umbrella effect impacts interference adversely.
 Too little pressure at the anchorage point leads to seal slippage and grease leakage, especially when the outer ring is rotating.
 SKF has optimized its RSH anchorage to remain in the normal working condition zone.
 Fig. 8 shows the difference between SKF (left) and other manufacturers’ (right) anchorage designs with an umbrella effect.

 Seal material selection

-The RSH seal is made from acrylo-nitrile-butadiene rubber that has an operating temperature range from –40 to +100ºC (–40 to +212ºF) and up to 120ºC (248ºF) for short periods.
-This material has less sensitivity to aging.
-Aging leads to harder rubber and less lip flexibility that will lead to quicker lip wear and loss of sealing efficiency.
+The RSH seal is made from acrylo-nitrile-butadiene rubber that has an operating temperature range from –40 to +100 oC and up to 120 oC for short periods.
+This material has less sensitivity to ageing.
+Ageing leads to harder rubber and less lip flexibility that can lead to quicker lip wear and loss of sealing efficiency.
 In addition the material is tested to be compatible with SKF’s standard lubricants.